Stimulant Addiction: Symptoms, Risks, and Treatment Resources

 Learn More About Specific Stimulant Drugs

 There are various kinds of stimulant drugs, some prescription and some illicit.
-While they impact the central nervous system in a similar way, each has unique effects and health risks.
+While they impact the central nervous system similarly, each has unique effects and health risks.
 Click on the links below to learn more about specific stimulants.

 - Adderall Addiction